rdgbrandon/StockOverflow/README.md

 - `app/page.js` – landing page with a button that routes to `/brownian`.
 - `app/brownian/page.js` – main simulation UI built with React and Chart.js.
-- `app/api/stockstats/route.js` – API endpoint that fetches drift and volatility for a ticker.
+- `app/api/stockstats/route.js` – API endpoint that fetches drift, volatility, and the latest price for a ticker.
 - `app/layout.js` – global layout and fonts.
 - `app/globals.css` – Tailwind CSS styles.